 9A.46.110 Stalking.
-(Effective until July 1, 2022.)
 (1) A person commits the crime of stalking if, without lawful authority and under circumstances not amounting to a felony attempt of another crime:

-(a) He or she intentionally and repeatedly harasses or repeatedly follows another person; and

-(b) The person being harassed or followed is placed in fear that the stalker intends to injure the person, another person, or property of the person or of another person.
+(a) He or she intentionally and repeatedly harasses or repeatedly follows another person; and son, or property of the person or of another person.
 The feeling of fear must be one that a reasonable person in the same situation would experience under all the circumstances; and